Scroll to top

 Close Protection in Luanda, Angola

-High risk Angola
+High risk environment Angola Vetted local operators

 Planning travel to Luanda?
 Speak with a security consultant.

 Luanda is Angola’s capital and the operational hub for one of Africa’s largest oil and gas industries.
 Angola is a major petroleum producer and Luanda hosts the offices of major international oil companies, energy contractors, and the service sector that supports them.
+The security environment reflects Angola’s history and the economic pressures that have persisted since the 2014 oil price collapse reduced government revenues.

 The security landscape

-Operating in Luanda
+Moving in Luanda

 Threat Intelligence